Open Door Policy

 We encourage children to drink water throughout the day so please provide a named water bottle or cup.
 School water bottles can be purchased from the office.

 All children in Reception, Year 1 and Year 2 are entitled to free school meals under the Government’s Universal Free School Meals Initiative.
 However, should you prefer to provide a healthy packed lunch instead, then please let us know (no sweets, chocolate or fizzy drinks please).
-Children in Year 3 and Year 4 can pay £2 for a school meal (unless your child is eligible for free school meals) or bring in a healthy packed lunch.
-You will be provided with a menu to see what your child has each day and there is always a choice of a baked potato with various filling as an alternative to the main course.
+Children in Year 3 and Year 4 can pay £2.20 for a school meal (unless your child is eligible for free school meals) or bring in a healthy packed lunch.
+You will be provided with a menu to see what your child has each day and there is always a choice of main courses.
 Having a school lunch provides excellent learning opportunities for trying new foods, using cutlery and developing table manners.

 Our school uniform consists of: